GlZM0/steam-data-engineer-project/README.md

 - **Processing Layer:** Data is transformed using AWS Lambda and stored in S3 Bucket.
 - **Query Layer:** Data is queried using AWS Athena.
 - **Storage Layer:** Update of the MongoDB Atlas (US Availability Zone) by the transformed data.
-- **Availability:** The API is deployed in one Availability Zone in Europe for high availability.

 ## Data Pipeline